dnnguyen99/blog/_posts/2023-06-28-multiple-linear-regression-part3.md

 ## Optimization and Linear Regression
-In the previous post, we looked at how the normal equation can be used to solve for the coefficient estimates $\beta$.
-Now, we will discuss a different method that uses an optimization technique called Gradient Descent (GD).
+In the [previous post]({{ site.github.url }}{% post_url 2023-05-30-multiple-linear-regression-part1 %}), we looked at how the normal equation can be used to solve for the coefficient estimates $\beta$.
+Our loss function from the OLS method remains the same.
+Now, we will discuss a different approach that uses an optimization technique called Gradient Descent (GD) to find $\beta$ estimates that minimize the loss function.
 GD is an iterative method that starts with a random initiation of the $\beta$ estimates and iteratively updates the estimates until convergence.
 Let us introduce a few notations for GD:

 1. $\beta^{(i)}$: the current $\beta$ estimate
 2. $\beta^{(i+1)}$: the new estimate obtained from $\beta$ after one iteration of GD